 Real estate assets of the Group are classified either as investment property or inventories in accordance with standards IAS 40 and IAS 2.
-Based on policy established by the Group are Real estate assets generating rent or acquired with the outlook for capital appreciation classified as investment property and measured at fair value, with exception for assets where fair value cannot be measured reliably.
-Land plots and real estate assets with clear plan to execute development activities (typically evidenced by zoning permit) are classified as inventories and measured at cost.
-Directors review classification of real estate assets at each balance sheet date.
+Based on policy established by the Group, Real estate assets generating rent or acquired with the outlook for capital appreciation are classified as investment property and measured at fair value, with exception for assets where fair value cannot be measured reliably.
+Land plots and real estate assets with a clear plan to execute development activities (typically evidenced by a zoning permit) are classified as inventories and measured at cost.
+The directors review the classification of real estate assets at each balance sheet date.